Alaska Airlines ‘Gift of Travel’ helps hero donor reach his 50th state

 Summary

-Alaska Airlines is giving Pennsylvania resident Vinton Smith the ‘Gift of Travel’ to Hawai‘i, helping him complete his inspiring mission to donate blood in all 50 states.
-More than a decade after beginning this life-saving journey on June 14, World Blood Donor Day, Vinton will make his final donation in Honolulu.
-Alaska will fly Vinton, his wife, and their two children from Baltimore to Hawai‘i, turning his final stop into a meaningful family journey and a powerful reminder of how one selfless act can impact an entire community.
+Through Alaska Airlines ‘Gift of Travel,’ the Pennsylvania resident and his family flew to Hawai‘i for his final donation.
+Alaska provided roundtrip flights and hotel accommodations for Vinton, his wife, and their two children from Baltimore to Honolulu — turning his final stop into a meaningful family journey and a powerful reminder that one selfless act can touch an entire community.

 Last summer, Alaska flew Vinton to Anchorage, where he donated blood in the 49th state at the Blood Bank of Alaska.
-Recognizing the critical need for blood donations, the airline also donated $10,000 to the Blood Bank of Alaska to help the organization continue its essential services across the state.
+In recognition of the critical need for blood donations, the airline also contributed $10,000 to support the organization’s vital work across the state.

 “As a young boy, I vividly remember both of my parents donating blood.
 At 17, I became a donor myself, and since then, I’ve donated blood 139 times and platelets 45 times for a total of 239 units of whole blood, platelets or plasma,” said Vinton.
 “I’m incredibly grateful to Alaska for offering my family and me the ‘Gift of Travel,’ but also for providing me with a platform to share the powerful message of this life-saving act of kindness.
 Donating blood doesn’t just save lives — it brings hope and comfort to those in need and their families, reminding us of the incredible difference we can make in each other’s lives.”